 Alveoli (air sacs)

-The lungs take in oxygen, which the body's cells need to live and carry out their normal functions.
+The lungs take in oxygen.
+The cells of your body need oxygen to live and carry out their normal functions.
 The lungs also get rid of carbon dioxide, a waste product of the cells.

 The lungs are a pair of cone-shaped organs made up of spongy, pinkish-gray tissue.
-They take up most of the space in the chest, or the thorax.
+They take up most of the space in the chest (thorax).

-The lungs are surrounded by a membrane called the pleura.
+The lungs are surrounded by a membrane (pleura).

-The lungs are separated from each other by the mediastinum, an area that contains the following:
+The lungs are separated from each other by the mediastinum, an area that contains the:

 Heart and its large vessels

-The right lung has three sections, called lobes.
-The left lung has two lobes.
-When you breathe, the air:
+The right lung has 3 sections, called lobes.
+The left lung has 2 lobes.
+When you breathe:

-Travels down the throat through the larynx (voice box) and trachea (windpipe)
+Air then travels down the throat through the larynx and trachea.

-Goes into the lungs through tubes called main-stem bronchi:
+Air goes into the lungs through tubes called main-stem bronchi.